3612kenken/front-backend-integration/README.md

 ## UNIT TESTING DEMO

-This repository is built as [Unit Testing Code](https://github.com/thehungrycoder225/unit-test-demo.git) demo by [thehungrycoder225]https://github.com/thehungrycoder225/.
+* This repository is built as [Unit Testing Code](https://github.com/thehungrycoder225/unit-test-demo.git) demo by [thehungrycoder225](https://github.com/thehungrycoder225/).

+## OTHER FRONT END INTEGRATION DEMO
-This repository is built as [Front End Integration](https://github.com/thehungrycoder225/demo-frontend-integration.git) demo by [thehungrycoder225]https://github.com/thehungrycoder225/.
+* This repository is built as [Front End Integration](https://github.com/thehungrycoder225/demo-frontend-integration.git) demo by [thehungrycoder225](https://github.com/thehungrycoder225/).

 ### Other features to update